Porthcurno: Porthcurno coastal area

 The cliffs and coastline around Porthcurno are officially designated Areas of Outstanding Natural Beauty.
 Part of the Cornwall Area of Outstanding Natural Beauty (AONB) and widely considered as some of the most visually stunning in the United Kingdom.

-Porthcurno beach and bay enclosed by the Logan Rock headland has been listed among the ten most beautiful bays in the World.
+Porthcurno Beach and bay enclosed by the Logan Rock headland has been listed among the ten most beautiful bays in the World.
 The cliffs are enjoyed by walkers using the many public footpaths in the area and the protected South West Coastal Footpath passes through the area often within just a few yards of the clifftops.
 Coastal areas around Porthcurno, including those formerly owned by Cable and Wireless, are now owned, preserved and maintained by the National Trust and the remainder by the local parish council on behalf of Cornwall Council.
 The nearby cliffs rise to 60 m to 70 m above mean sea level and are formed from a bedrock of prismatic granite; over the geological timescales having been eroded, shaped and divided vertically and horizontally sometimes almost into rounded cubic blocks.

 An ancient bridleway, probably an early route to Porthcurno beach via the nearby Trendrennen Farm, about half a mile to the east of the village, has been opened by the Ramblers Association.
 This was probably used by horse-drawn carts to collect seaweed which was used for land fertilisation.

-Porthcurno beach and bay, a few hundred yards south of the village is situated in the shelter of the Logan Rock headland just less than 1 mi to the east.
-The beach is noted for its sand of crushed, white sea shells, privacy and isolation rather than movement of ships.
+Porthcurno Beach and Bay, a few hundred yards south of the village is situated in the shelter of the Logan Rock headland just less than 1 mi to the east.
+The beach is noted for its sand of crushed, white sea shells, privacy, and isolation rather than the movement of ships.
 Porthcurno Bay has been described as "floored by glorious white sand that shines through translucent water".
 Sometimes combinations of wind, tides and sea currents can change the 'sandscape' dramatically in a few hours, but the volume of sand is sufficient that it is unusual for the beach to be completely inundated by the sea at high tide.
 To the immediate east of Porthcurno beach, on the other side of Percella Point is a small tidal beach called Green Bay.
-Sometimes this is accessible with caution from Porthcurno beach at low tide.
+Sometimes this is accessible with caution from Porthcurno Beach at low tide.

 Another tidal beach called Pedn Vounder lies further to the east between Porthcurno and the Logan Rock headland for which footpath access is by a steep and rugged path leading down from the cliff path.
 Often a sand bank forms off Pedn Vounder at low tide.
 Unlike the nearby fishing coves of Penberth and Porthgwarra, about 1+1/2 mi to the east and west respectively, Porthcurno has no known recent history of commercial fishing activity.